NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.; (Heat pump water heaters) 2016-17 RBSA II for WA and OR and Butzbaugh et al. 2017 US HPWH Market Transformation - Where We've Been and Where to Go Next for remainder of regions; Penetration of HPWH for Maine (6.71%) calculated based on total number of HPWH units (AWHI Stakeholder Meeting 12/08/2022) and total housing units https://www.census.gov/quickfacts/ME
+- \U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

+- \(Heat pump water heaters) 2016-17 RBSA II for WA and OR and Butzbaugh et al. 2017 US HPWH Market Transformation - Where We've Been and Where to Go Next for remainder of regions

+- \Penetration of HPWH for Maine (6.71%) calculated based on total number of HPWH units (AWHI Stakeholder Meeting 12/08/2022) and total housing units https://www.census.gov/quickfacts/ME

 Assumption
 **********

-Water heater blanket is used as a proxy for premium storage tank water heaters.; Heat Pump Water Heaters are added in manually as they are not in the survey.; Default efficiency of HPWH: Electric Heat Pump, 50 gal, 3.45 UEF.; Due to low sample sizes, fallback rules applied with lumping of:; [1] State: Census Division RECS; [2] State: Census Region[3] State: National
+- \Water heater blanket is used as a proxy for premium storage tank water heaters.

+- \Heat Pump Water Heaters are added in manually as they are not in the survey.

+- \Default efficiency of HPWH: Electric Heat Pump, 50 gal, 3.45 UEF.

+- \Due to low sample sizes, fallback rules applied with lumping of:

+  - \[1] State: Census Division RECS

+  - \[2] State: Census Region[3] State: National

 Arguments
 *********